Black-box Prompt Tuning with Subspace Learning: Experiments

 \subsection{Experiments on Subspace Selection}

-As mentioned in Section~\ref{sec:transfer}, we can use the zero-shot performance on a separate development set as an indicator for the selection of subspaces.
-For each candidate subspace, we can perform inference on the development set using the learned initial prompt $\bm{p}_0$ and select the subspace with the best performance on the development set.
+In Section~\ref{sec:transfer}, we introduce criteria for both manual and automatic subspace selection.
+Specifically, for manual subspace selection, we can choose the appropriate subspace based on the task type of the source and target tasks.
+For automatic subspace selection, we can also utilize the zero-shot performance on a separate development set as an indicator for the selection of subspaces.
+We can perform inference on the development set using the learned initial prompt $\bm{p}_0$ of each candidate subspace and select the subspace with the best performance on the development set.

+To validate the effectiveness of the proposed criteria for subspace selection, we conduct experiments using 5 different candidate subspaces learned on various types of source tasks, including (a) sentiment analysis, (b) natural language inference, (c) paraphrase detection, (d) offensive language detection, and (e) fact checking.

+Specifically, the subspace (a) corresponds to the learned subspace for sentiment classification using our proposed meta-learning algorithm, which is detailed in Section~\ref{sec:datasets}.
+The subspace (b) corresponds to the learned subspace for the variant Dissimilar introduced in Section~\ref{sec:auxiliary_task_type}.
+For the subspace (c), we utilize QQP,\footnote{\url{https://data.quora.com/First-Quora-Dataset-Release-Question-Pairs}} PAWS~\cite{paws2019naacl}, and MRPC~\cite{dolan2005automatically} to construct the source tasks.
+For the subspace (d), we use Wiki Toxic,\footnote{\url{https://huggingface.co/datasets/OxAISH-AL-LLM/wiki_toxic}} OLID~\cite{zampieri2019predicting}, and the Hate Speech Dataset~\cite{gibert2018hate} to construct the source tasks.
+For the subspace (e), we use FEVER~\cite{thorne208fever} and ADE-Corpus-V2~\cite{gurulingappa2012development} to construct the source tasks.

+We first apply black-box prompt tuning to the three target text classification tasks.
+Table~\ref{tab:auto} demonstrates that the subspace (a) achieves the highest test accuracy.
+Since the target tasks are sentiment analysis tasks, we can infer that the task type significantly influences the performance of our proposed BSL and it can be considered as an effective criterion for subspace selection.

+Next, we investigate the feasibility of our proposed criteria for automatic subspace selection.
+Specifically, for each target task, we perform inference on a development set with 128 samples using the initial prompt of each candidate subspace and then evaluate the accuracy on the development set.
+Table~\ref{tab:auto2} illustrates that the subspace (a), which achieves the best performance on the test set, also attains the best zero-shot performance on the development set.
+Moreover, as depicted in Figure~\ref{fig:correl}, we also calculate the Pearson's correlation coefficient between the zero-shot performance on the development set and the test accuracy and find that the zero-shot performance on the development set is highly correlated with the performance on the test set.
+This suggests that the zero-shot performance on the development set can serve as an indicator for automatic subspace selection.